marilenadaquino/actions/README.md

 # reeco actions

-a collection of github actions for reeco
+a collection of github actions for reeco, the research ecosystem monitor.